All posts

 Xero

-• US version available regardless of physical location
+• US version available regardless of where you are

 QuickBooks Online

-• US version requires a US-based billing address at signup
+• US version requires a US billing address at signup

-• Payment requires a US-issued credit card or bank account (workaround: use your LLC's Mercury card)
+• Needs a US-issued credit card or bank account (workaround: your LLC's Mercury card)

-• No SSN required for the accounting subscription itself (SSN/ITIN needed only for payroll or payment processing features)
+• No SSN required for the accounting subscription itself, only for payroll or QuickBooks Payments

-• Some features (QuickBooks Payments) require SSN, which most non-resident founders do not have initially
+• QuickBooks Payments specifically requires SSN, which most non-resident founders lack initially

-Structural implication: Xero is friction-free for non-US residents.
-QuickBooks requires a US billing address (your registered agent address or virtual mailbox works) and a US payment method.
-This is solvable (most non-resident LLC owners have a Mercury debit card), but it is an extra setup step that Xero does not require.
+Xero just works from anywhere.
+No hoops.
+QuickBooks wants a US billing address (your registered agent or virtual mailbox address is fine) and a US payment method.
+A Mercury debit card solves this, but it is an extra hurdle Xero does not create.

 CPA collaboration